 \section{Discussion}

-Using UMAP to cluster PSB galaxies based on the strengths of selected spectral lines, there is strong evidence that there are three distinct types of post-starburst galaxies with dissimilar origins.
-It appears that the grouping is not simply an age sequence, but is instead correlated with both additional observed galaxy properties and likely also with the merger histories of these galaxies.
+We used UMAP to cluster PSB galaxies based on the strengths of selected spectral lines and found strong evidence that there are three distinct types of post-starburst galaxies with dissimilar properties.
+It appears that the grouping is not simply an age sequence, but is instead correlated with additional observed galaxy properties and likely also with the merger histories of these galaxies.

 The most likely scenario is that the three types of PSB galaxies have distinct astrophysical origins, some of which may not be associated with a merger or a starburst.
 Groups 1 and 2 have several properties in common with merger-driven scenarios, but Group 3 appears to be inconsistent.
-The hypothesis that galaxies might not quench when leaving the main sequence, but rather continue as red star-forming galaxies (RSFG; \citealt{steinhardt2024red}), is consistent with observations of Group 3.
+The hypothesis that galaxies might not quench when they leave the main sequence, but rather continue as red star-forming galaxies (RSFG; \citealt{Steinhardt_2025}), is consistent with observations of Group 3.

-However, additional falsifiable tests are needed to determine the exact origins of the three PSB galaxy types.
-Moreover, (for the properties compared in this work) the RSFG hypothesis makes less specific predictions that are harder to reject.
-Thus, future research could compare the quenching directions of the PSB galaxy types to decide whether the PSB phase(s) are internally or externally triggered: \citet{Li_2023} find post-mergers predominantly quench outside-in, whereas RSFGs are expected to quench inside-out \citep{steinhardt2024red}.
+Additional falsifiable tests are needed to determine the exact origins of the three PSB galaxy types, however.
+Moreover (for the properties compared in this work), the RSFG hypothesis makes less specific predictions that are harder to reject.
+Thus, future research could compare the quenching directions of the PSB galaxy types to decide whether the PSB phase(s) is (are) internally or externally triggered: \citet{Li_2023} reported that post-mergers predominantly quench outside-in, whereas RSFGs are expected to quench inside-out \citep{Steinhardt_2025}.
 If there is no correlation between the PSB groups and their quenching directions, the RSFG interpretation must therefore be rejected.